|

 Solution:

-By being more thoughtful and observational, you will find better deals from different stores, and you will know where to buy cheaper, more sustainable, and package-free things.
+By being more thoughtful and observant, you will find better deals from different stores, and you will know where to buy cheaper, more sustainable, and package-free things.

 Disadvantages Of Zero Waste